 This approach would deliver 3.3ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, only Blaby and Hinckley and Bosworth would need to provide additional land.
+Considering availability and planned provision of employment land all authorities apart from Charnwood and North West Leicestershire would need to provide additional land (to varying degrees).
 The remaining areas would meet the employment land requirements through a current surplus of provision.

 Hinckley and Bosworth and Blaby both have a number of potential site options which are not sensitive in terms of identified designated heritage assets.
 Where some sites have some nearby listed buildings, the small amount of employment land which is required under this approach should mean that an individual parcel should be able to be allocated within a larger site which helps to mitigate any potential issues.
+In Harborough, only a small amount of additional land would be required, and this could be accommodated on land that is relatively unconstrained in terms of heritage.
+In Melton there are several site options, of which some are relatively close to listed buildings.
+It is unlikely that any direct effects on heritage assets would arise, but the setting of assets could potentially be affected.

-As such, strategic considerations which preferentially allocate sites which totally avoid heritage assets, or an approach which makes use of screening, design and avoiding areas of high sensitivity are likely to mean that this approach will be able to avoid detrimentally impacting the significance or settings of any of the County's heritage assets.
-Neutral effects are predicted accordingly.
+As such, strategic considerations which preferentially allocate sites which totally avoid heritage assets, or an approach which makes use of screening, design and avoiding areas of high sensitivity are likely to mean that this approach will be able to avoid detrimentally impacting the significance or settings of the majority of the County's heritage assets.
+In some locations, there is potential for minor negative effects though.

 This approach would deliver 6.6ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, Blaby, Oadby, Melton and Hinckley and Bosworth would need to provide additional land (to varying degrees).
+Considering availability and planned provision of employment land all authorities with the exception of Charnwood would need to provide additional land (to varying degrees).

 This higher growth option only slightly increases the amount of employment land needed within each authority across the County.
 In this sense, Blaby and Hinckley and Bosworth are likely to see broadly similar effects to those outlined under Option A1.
-In Melton, the picture is similar, with site options being adjacent to or distant from heritage assets.
-Overall, a potential minor negative effect is predicted.
+In Melton, the picture is similar, site options being adjacent to heritage assets.
+Overall, a minor negative effect is predicted.

 This approach would deliver 1.7ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, there would only be a need to release small amounts of additional land in Hinckley and Bosworth and Blaby.
+Considering availability and planned provision of employment land, there would only be a need to release small amounts of additional land in Hinckley and Bosworth, Melton, and Blaby.